heathernoto/StarterPortfolio/README.md

 ![original portfolio site](src/images/firstPage.png)

 So here is my still playful, semi-adult version!
+Made with React and a mix of CSS and some Material UI.

 ### Hope to talk to you!